solo-io/supergloo/README.md

 ## Community

 Welcome to the Service Mesh Hub Community!
-This is a project for people and companies interested in the service mesh.
-The community is open to all and please feel free to share with colleagues and friends interested in learnint more and getting involved.
+This is a project for people and companies interested in Service Mesh Hub.
+The community is open to all so please feel free to share with colleagues and friends interested in learning more and getting involved.

 ### Code of Conduct
 We believe in fostering an open and welcoming environment and pledge to ensure participation in this project and community is a harassment-free experience for everyone regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.